-The other main reason battery backup pumps are called into service is during a rain storm or rapid snow melt.
+Another reason battery backup pumps are called into service is during a rainstorm or rapid snowmelt.
 If the primary sump pump cannot handle the amount of water in the pit, your basement can start to flood.
 A backup unit with a float switch installed above your primary pump can solve this problem.
 An early line of defense is choosing a sump pump switch that can reliably turn your pump on at the moment it's needed.